calaldees/KaraKara/README.md

 * [player3](player3/README.md) ![Player2](https://github.com/calaldees/KaraKara/workflows/Player3/badge.svg)
   * Displays the current queue for use on a projector
   * Gets data from website / `queue` api
-  * Streams final video from `nginx` in fullscreen mode.
+  * Streams final video from `caddy` in fullscreen mode.
   * Automatically updates track list when the queue is changed.
   * Queue order is obscured past a configurable time